-STRING RAISE: A bet made in more than one motion, without the declaration of a raise (not allowed).
+STRING RAISE: A wager made in more than one motion, without announcing a raise before going back to your stack for more chips (not allowed).

 STUB: The portion of the deck which has not been dealt.

 SUPERVISOR: A cardroom employee qualified to make rulings, such as a floorperson, shift supervisor, or the cardroom manager.